EdgeFirstAI/documentation/docs/perception/dev/examples/model.md

 ### Receive a message

 We can now await a message from that subscriber from an asynchronous function.
 After receiving the message, we will pass that message along to our processing function in a new thread to avoid missing messages.
-In addition we will log the annotations so Rerun knows what colors to use for each class.
+In addition we will log the annotations so Rerun knows what colours to use for each class.

 === "Python"